Arrest confirms Indiana abortion for Ohio 10-year-old - NewsBreak

 “For years, doctors, rape survivors, and abortion patients have been telling Mike DeWine, Dave Yost, and Republicans in the legislature exact what the impact of banning abortion would be,” Pro-Choice Ohio Deputy Director Jaime Miracle said in an email.
 “How horrible is it that the state’s highest law enforcement officer went on camera and told the world that he didn’t believe the story of this young girl?
 How terrible of an attorney general is Dave Yost that he doesn’t believe rape survivors exist?
 What signal does that give to rape survivors across the state and the country?”

-In 2021, there were 6,717 were sexual abuse cases ranging in age from 0-18 years old the Ohio Network of Children’s Advocacy Centers reported.
+In 2021, there were 6,717 were sexual abuse cases in the age range from 0-18 years old, according to the Ohio Network of Children’s Advocacy Centers.

 In 2020, 52 girls aged 14 and younger got abortions in Ohio, the state department of health reported.